pauldotknopf/pauldotknopf.github.io/posts/2017-03-20-an_immutable_reproducible_and_inheritable_linux_operating_system.md

 The docker files that build my layers will be checked into a GitHub repository.
 Travis-CI will monitor checkins, rebuild and deploy my images/layers to Docker Hub.
 I will use Docker Hub to make my builds available easily to all my machines.

-I can also imagine many people using this approach, allowing people to quickly boot into stranger's operating systems to play around and expirement.
+I can also imagine many people using this approach, allowing people to quickly boot into stranger's operating systems to play around and experiment.
 For example:

 ```bash
 # Checkout and build some guy named Steve's gaming build.